johndward01/CSharp_Software_Development_Review/C#_Review.md

 // Example 2 => Declaring and initializing an int array (at the same time) int[] myArray2 = new int[] { 3, 2, 1 };

-// Example 3 => Declaing and initializing an int array (implicitly) var myArray3 = new int[] { 10, 11, 12 };
+// Example 3 => Declaring and initializing an int array (implicitly) var myArray3 = new int[] { 10, 11, 12 };

 // Example 4 => Shorthad Syntax